cirocosta/matrix-snake/README.md

 # matrix-snake

-> Play snake in a Javascript Matrix!
+> Play Snake Game in a Javascript Matrix!

 ## Example